CheewyOFF/fourequalsten_hint/README.md

 ## Description :

-This tiny program in Python allows you to quickly and simply calculate every possible solutions to the famous *4=10* game.
+This tiny program in Python allows you to quickly and simply calculate every possible solutions to the famous *4=10* game.</br>
-I had a lot of fun developping it, I hope you will enjoy it.
+I had a lot of fun developping it, I hope you will enjoy it.</br>

 ## DISCLAIMER BEFORE USING IT

-*Use this program sparingly, or only when you are **REALLY** stuck and you have no more daily solution left.*
+*Use this program sparingly, or only when you are **REALLY** stuck and you have no more daily solution left.*</br>
-*Using this program too much will ruin your entire game experience, and will be very insulting to the game developpers.*
+*Using this program too much will ruin your entire game experience, and will be very insulting to the game developpers.*</br>
-*I am **NOT** responsible for any bad game experience.*
+*I am **NOT** responsible for any bad game experience.*</br>

 ## Installation :